ballerina-platform/ballerina-dev-website/community.md

 Next, let's share the wealth by publishing your code on <a href="https://central.ballerina.io">Ballerina Central</a>.
 Hope you will do it now.

 Also, follow us on Twitter:" <a href="https://twitter.com/ballerinalang">@ballerinalang</a>.
-Tweet with the “#ballerinalang" hashtag.
+Tweet with the "#ballerinalang" hashtag.

 Do you want to organize a local meetup or hackathon?
 WSO2 can help with presentation / training content, logistics, swag, and some funds for munchies.
 Give us a buzz and we’ll get right on it: <a href="mailto:contact@ballerina.io">contact@ballerina.io</a>.